-- 1. Any use proposed for use in this Zoning District or any change in an approved site plan shall be subject to site plan review as provided in this Zoning Ordinance. - 2.
-Buildings over 10,000 square feet may require natural screening or additional setbacks from property lines, particularly when adjacent to a residential zoning district or when bordering an existing residence. - 3.
+- 1. Any use, building or structure proposed in this Zoning District, or any change in an approved site plan, shall not be subject to site plan review as provided in this Zoning Ordinance, except for the uses, buildings and structures listed in Section 10.02.3 and 10.02.4, which shall be subject to site plan review by the Planning Commission pursuant to Article 18 of this Ordinance. - 2.
+Proposed for use in this Zoning District or any change in an approved site plan shall be subject to site plan review as provided in this Zoning Ordinance. - 3.
+Buildings over 10,000 square feet may require natural screening or additional setbacks from property lines, particularly when adjacent to a residential zoning district or when bordering an existing residence. - 4.
 Mechanical appurtenances such as blowers, ventilating fans and air conditioning units must be attached to the principal building or, if separate from the principal building, be placed no closer than twenty (20) feet to any adjoining property.
 All such mechanical appurtenances shall be screened from view from adjacent properties and road rights-of-way.